ubc-library-rc/rc-workshop-template/index.md

 `nav-order` sets the order pages will appear in the navigation menu

-### Adding child Pages
+### Add child pages
-Top-level pages on your site (parents) can also have sub-pages (children).
-The relationship between parent and child pages is defined in the YAML headers of both pages:
+Top-level pages on the site (parents) can also have sub-pages (children).
+Child pages appear in the navigation menu indented below their parent.
+The relationship between parent and child pages is defined in the YAML headers of both pages.

 Add this to the header of the parent page: